zer0k-z/kz-ranks/map-ranks.md

 - TP and PRO WRs both worth 1000 points, but PRO WRs are almost always harder than TP WRs.
 Also related to the problem above.

-- High ranked runs on maps with lots of completions tend to have their distribution points extremely similar, the difference from rank-based rewards are insufficient
+- High ranked runs on maps with lots of completions tend to have their distribution points extremely similar, the difference from rank-based rewards is insufficient
 </details>

 <details>